fbpx Skip to main content

 … More us with Aileen.
 In all our feeding therapy journey we have not gotten anything near the kind of benefit that we did from her.
 Her knowledge, professionalism, and responsiveness have put us on the path of progress with my grandson and has also made us feel genuinely well cared for.

-• Westchester Multisensory Math Tutor, Brooklyn Letters Christine Weiher ★★★★★ a year ago
+• Westchester Multisensory Math Tutor, Brooklyn Letters Christine Weiher ★★★★★ 2 years ago

 We were amazed with Allison!
 She met my son at 2 1/2 years old, not speaking much at all, and over a computer, and she was able to develop a bond and friendship, so much so that he would look forward to his weekly computer time with Allison. … More I was not sure how the speech therapy would go- but we are so happy that we tried it out and continued.
 It allowed my son to gain confidence in his speech, make a new friend :), and also give him the skills and a bit of understanding of how to shape his mouth or where to place his tongue to make the proper sounds.
 We were extremely happy with Allison- she was fantastic to work with.

-• Westchester Multisensory Math Tutor, Brooklyn Letters Andrea Saffady ★★★★★ a year ago
+• Westchester Multisensory Math Tutor, Brooklyn Letters Andrea Saffady ★★★★★ 2 years ago

 My sessions with Karen have been extremely helpful.
 My speech has improved tremendously.
 In fact, I just finished 2 hours of conducting interviews with a consulting client via MS Teams and I have an upcoming conference call.
 Both my … More neurologist and neurosurgeon remarked about how good my speech is.
 Much of the day it is perfect, although I still have some rough spots when I get tired or speak too quickly.
 One of my granddaughters is a speech pathology student at Ithaca College.
 She sat in on 2 sessions while she was home for winter break, and she was very impressed with Karen.